kuzmenkovlad7-del/turbotaai/README.md

-# Myitra Platform (Assistant Core)
+# TurbotaAI Platform (Assistant Core)

-Next.js + Tailwind + shadcn-based frontend for Myitra AI assistant with multilingual support.
+Next.js + Tailwind + shadcn-based frontend for TurbotaAI assistant with multilingual support.

 ## Overview

-This is the core frontend application for the Myitra AI assistant platform.
+This is the core frontend application for the TurbotaAI assistant platform.
 It provides voice, video, and text-based interaction capabilities with AI psychologists, featuring comprehensive multilingual support across Ukrainian, English, and Russian languages.

 ## Tech Stack